Diverse Nature and its

 The tracks are a journey back in the Earth's history, starting from track no. 1.
 Fossils, and ending in track no. 10.
 Present time, that takes you back to current time.
 But you can of course choose to listen just some of them.
 The total lenght of the tracks is 32 minutes.

-Here you can listen to the tracks as a playlist, or download them one by one to your phone, or other mobile audio device.
+Here you can listen to the tracks as a playlist, or select them one by one to listen in your laptop, phone, or other mobile audio device.
 You also need a pair of headphones or a good portable speaker.

 If needed, you can also access the complete text of the audio tracks here (pdf).